raspberrypi/documentation/configuration/device-tree.md

 This shouldn't be too unexpected, since there is no reference to the base `.dtb` or `.dts` file to allow the compiler to find the `i2s` label.

-Trying again, this time using the original example and adding the `-@` option to allow unresolved references:
+Trying again, this time using the original example and adding the `-@` option to allow unresolved references (and `-Hepapr` to remove some clutter):

 ```
-dtc -@ -I dts -O dtb -o 1st.dtbo 1st-overlay.dts
+dtc -@ -Hepapr -I dts -O dtb -o 1st.dtbo 1st-overlay.dts
 ```

 If `dtc` returns an error about the third line, it doesn't have the extensions required for overlay work.
 Run `sudo apt install device-tree-compiler` and try again - this time, compilation should complete successfully.
 Note that a suitable compiler is also available in the kernel tree as `scripts/dtc/dtc`, built when the `dtbs` make target is used: